gitReiko/bannerlord_europe_1100_eastern_expansion/README.md

 This mod has two purposes:

 1. recreate Eastern Europe for mod Europa 1100
-2. create 'easily' transferable settlements of Eastern Europe for the Europe Lemmy Map
+2. create transferable settlements of Eastern Europe for the Europe Lemmy Map

 The action of the expansion takes place in the same timeline of 1090-1005.
 Submod also tries to be as historical as possible (lack of historical and archaeological materials) and my competence permits.

 What does the mod add at this point:

 - many settlements
-- one new kingdom and culture (Polatsk Principality)
-- greatly expands and improves the kingdom of the Baltic Tribes
+- 3 kingdoms (Polatsk, Jatvingian, Volhynia)
+- 3 cultures (Kryvian, Jatvingian, Volhynia)
+- expand baltic culture (will be reworked to several cultures and kingdoms)

 My future plans

-- take a rest
-- update my translations
-- start work on the next update (Volhynia Principality)
+- add Galician kigdom (Peremyshl + Terebovlia principalities)
+- rework Baltic tribes to several cultures and kingdoms
 - planned settlements and kingdoms can be seen on the map.
 The map is draft and may change a lot.
-I don't know anything about Estonia, but I understand that I can make a compact kingdom.
-For that I will need help.

 Discussion, suggestions, critics
 https://discord.com/invite/kdYtRCGvWb